 - Demonstrate integrity.

 - Well known & respected in their field.

-After the no obligation, programme kick-off meeting the fees will be £150 per month plus VAT.
+Fees are £150 per month plus VAT.
 Payment is quarterly in advance via BACS only and invoices will be provided.
 EBG gifts 5% of all revenue to The Experience Bank™ social enterprise to support more early stage entrepreneurs to gain free access to high quality board advisory and non-executive talent.

 Liam Rafferty, originally from Whitley Bay in the North East, enjoyed a great early career in Asia before returning to the region in 1999 to complete a Masters in Computing Science at Newcastle University.

 Having worked for Aldi 15 years, 12 of those years as a Regional Finance & Central Operations Director, Liam continued to build his commercial experience through a series of retail, energy and commercial waste roles in high growth SMEs across the UK.

 In September 2018 Liam’s much-loved brother passed away and he returned to the North East with his young family to be closer to his parents.
 More recently, Liam has started a new National Operations role with a not-for-profit retailer, Campus and Co.
 With 74 stores, 12 inhouse staff, and 3500 volunteers the organisation raises funds for educational establishments and various worthwhile charities.
 Liam said:

 “My current role is a real job with purpose and is very fulfilling.
 When Peter, who I have known since my time working at Aldi, invited me to join his cohort for aspiring NED’s, it was very appealing on several levels.
 I am very glad I did join.